 Psychological Factors

 Different psychological factors can increase the risk of substance misuse.
-Trauma or challenging life experiences can push someone to use crystal meth in an effort to avoid difficult emotions.
+Trauma or challenging life experiences can push someone to use heroin in an effort to avoid difficult emotions.

 Using heroin to self-medicate a mental health condition can also be a risk factor.
 It can become a habitual behaviour and develop into a severe substance abuse disorder.